Sharp Convergence to the Half-Space for Mullins-Sekerka in the Plane: Mullins-Sekerka Evolution

-We wish to emphasize that this result holds for certain curves that are \emph{not graphs}.
+\end{proposition} \begin{remark} Notice that the constant $C(b)$ is increasing in $\|b\|_\infty$ and $C(b) = 2+O\big( \|b\|_\infty^2 \big)$ as $\|b\|_\infty \downarrow 0$. \end{remark} We wish to emphasize that this result holds for certain curves that are \emph{not graphs}.
 (The graph case corresponds to $\|b\|_\infty \LS \pi/2$; see Example~\ref{EX:GRAPH}.)
 The proof requires two results of independent interest.
 The first lemma shows that the Dirichlet-to-Neumann map $N$ indeed acts like a first order derivative.